What are the sample volume requirements?

 Regulatory agencies do not currently provide guidelines for data analysis regarding which specific numbers should be assigned to values that are < LLOQ.
 The following are methods that have been used in practice.

 - If the data all come from a single lot of reagents, we can assign some percentage of LLOQ to values, such as 50% of LLOQ.
-FDA reviewers consider that 0 is not a good choice here, since we are not sure that there is absolutely no analyte in the sample.
+FDA reviewers consider that 0 may not a good choice, since we are not sure that there is absolutely no analyte in the sample.

 - If the data come from multiple lots, the LLOQs might be different for the lots.
 A potential problem arises when a different LLOQ is used for each lot.
 For example, suppose that cases are run with one lot, and controls are run with a different lot.
 If the LLOQ in the case lot is higher than that in the control lot, the apparent separation between cases and controls would be artificially increased.
 It would be desirable to use a single derived LLOQ across multiple lots, for example, by taking the average of LLOQs or the weighted average of LLOQs based on numbers of samples.